 More than 70% of voters support the right of patients to use marijuana with a doctor's recommendation — including substantial majorities of Democrats, Republicans, and Independents.

 Although President Obama promised that he would not use "justice department resources to circumvent state laws" on medical marijuana, dangerous federally-conducted raids occur across the country every day.

-Twenty-one states, plus the District of Columbia, allow the medical use of marijuana.
+Twenty-three states, plus the District of Columbia, allow the medical use of marijuana.

 One of the most egregious outcomes of marijuana prohibition is that many sick people cannot legally access the medicine that works best for them.
 For many seriously ill people, medical marijuana is the only medicine that relieves their pain and suffering, or treats symptoms of their medical condition, without debilitating side effects.
 Marijuana has been shown to alleviate symptoms of a huge variety of serious medical conditions including cancer, AIDS, and glaucoma, and is often an effective alternative to synthetic painkillers.

 Twenty-three states and the District of Columbia have passed medical marijuana laws legalizing the use and production of medical marijuana for qualifying patients under state law.
 However, the medical use of marijuana remains illegal under federal law, and patients in the remaining states are without any legal access at all.
 Even in states where medical marijuana laws exist, patients and providers are vulnerable to arrest and interference from federal law enforcement.

 Marijuana prohibition has also thwarted research within the United States to uncover the best and most effective uses for marijuana as a medicine, making efforts to reform medical marijuana laws particularly difficult.